If you have recently adopted a vegetarian lifestyle, you may be wondering, does feta cheese have rennet?

 We have already discussed animal-based rennet, so now let’s look at the plant-based options.

-There are several plants that contain the rennet enzyme, and these include artichokes, fig leaves, nettles, and thistles.
+Several plants contain the rennet enzyme, and these include artichokes, fig leaves, nettles, and thistles.

 However, there are a couple of problems with plant rennet.